liuminhaw/pycomic/README.md

     ./setup.sh DESTINATION

 #### Configuration
-`.pycomic.ini` config file will be create in user's home directory
+`pycomic_config.ini` config file will be created in destination directory
-Modify `.pycomic.ini` for custom configuration
+Modify `pycomic_config.ini` for custom configuration

+`user_config.ini` config file will be created in destination directory
+Set username and password in `user_config.ini` for auto-login

-### Version 2.0.0
+### Version 2.1.0
+- File new function: eyny-download
+- Add user config file for sites auto-login

+**Version 2.0.0**
 - New program structure
 - Multiple sources type
   - file